Frequently Asked Questions

 Yes.
 Everyone living in the unit is considered part of the household and must apply together unless they are in a clearly documented arrangement to rent part of a home separately.
 All adults must provide income documentation.

 Can I apply if I live in public housing, have Section 8 or a Housing Choice Voucher, or other housing assistance?

 Yes.
-You may apply for the amount of rent you are required to pay as long as those costs have not been paid with other assistance and you meet all program eligibility requirements.
+You may apply for rent you are required to pay as long as those costs have not been paid with other assistance and you meet all program eligibility requirements.

 If I did not contract COVID-19, can I still apply?

-If you have experienced financial hardship and/or housing instability, including inability to pay rent and utilities due to the COVID-19 pandemic, you may be eligible.
+If you have experienced financial hardship and/or housing instability, including inability to pay rent due to the COVID-19 pandemic, you may be eligible.